Aspergillus terreus NIH2624 (ASM14961v1)

 Aspergillus terreus NIH2624 Assembly and Gene Annotation

-About the Aspergillus terreus genome
+About Aspergillus terreus NIH2624

-*Aspergillus terreus* is a fungus found in soil, decomposing vegetation and dust in warmer climates such as tropical and subtropical regions. *A. terreus* is commonly used in industry to produce important organic acids, such as itaconic acid and cis-aconitic acid, and enzymes like xylanase.
-It was also the initial source for the drug mevinolin (lovastatin), a drug for lowering serum cholesterol. *A. terreus* can cause opportunistic infections in people with deficient immune systems.
-It also produces aspterric acid and 6-hydroxymellein, inhibitors of pollen development in *Arabidopsis thaliana.*
+Aspergillus terreus, also known as Aspergillus terrestris, is a fungus (mold) found worldwide in soil.
+Although thought to be strictly asexual until recently, A. terreus is now known to be capable of sexual reproduction.
+This saprotrophic fungus is prevalent in warmer climates such as tropical and subtropical regions.
+Aside from being located in soil, A. terreus has also been found in habitats such as decomposing vegetation and dust.
+A. terreus is commonly used in industry to produce important organic acids, such as itaconic acid and cis-aconitic acid, as well as enzymes, like xylanase.
+It was also the initial source for the drug mevinolin (lovastatin), a drug for lowering serum cholesterol.

 The Broad Institute sequenced the Aspergillus terreus strain NIH2624 genome at 11.05X coverage using whole genome shotgun (WGS) sequencing.
 The nuclear genome assembly consists of 267 contigs placed into 26 scaffolds.
 It has undergone automated annotation.